ForgeRock/ds-operator/README.md

 ### Snapshot Prerequisites

 * The cloud provider must support Kubernetes Volume Snapshots.
-This has been tested on GKE version 1.18.
+This has been tested on GKE version 1.18 an above.
 * Snapshots require the `csi` volume driver.
 Consult your providers documentation.
 On GKE enable the `GcePersistentDiskCsiDriver` addon when creating or updating the cluster.
 The forgeops `cluster-up.sh` script for GKE has been updated to include this addon.